-Figure 9: Averaged daytime noise levels for NMT 1, January - June 2018
+Figure 9: Averaged daytime noise levels for NMT 1, January - June 2019.
+Updated in September 2020 (see section introduction).

 Noise levels during the night are determined using a similar method.
 The night period is defined as a period between 23:00 in the evening to 06:59 in the morning.
 Noise levels are therefore averaged over an 8-hour window.
 Figure 10 presents these results monthly.